 - 1. When the parties resolve the matter though an alternative resolution mechanism or; - 2.
-When the respondent accepts responsibility for violating policy and desires to accept an assigned sanction and end the resolution process b.
-Informal Resolution resolved promptly at an appropriate level.
+When the respondent accepts responsibility for violating policy and desires to accept an assigned sanction and end the resolution process

+Informal resolution is a voluntary and remedies-based resolution that does not involve taking disciplinary action against a respondent.
+The aim of informal resolution is not to determine whether there was intent to engage in conduct violating this policy, but rather to ensure that the alleged offending behavior ceases and that the matter is resolved promptly at an appropriate level.
 The College will not require the parties to engage in this type of process.
 It is not necessary to pursue informal resolution first in order to then pursue a formal resolution process.
 Any party participating in informal resolution can stop the process at any time prior to completion and begin/resume the formal resolution process.
 Informal resolution is available once a formal complaint has been initiated and an NOAI has been issued.